aniftyco/kubit/docs/index.md

   name: Kubit
   text: Web framework for Node.js
   tagline:
-    TypeScript-first web framework with everything you need to build an application with an ecosystem of official packages and more.
+    TypeScript-first web framework with everything you need to build a full-stack application with an ecosystem of official packages and more.
   actions:
     - theme: brand